Other Transaction Authorities in Government Contracting

 What is an Other Transaction?

-An Other Transaction (OT) is a type of procurement mechanism used by federal agencies to enter into agreements with private companies, non-profits, or academic institutions.
+An Other Transaction (OT) is a type of procurement mechanism used by federal agencies to enter into agreements with commercial companies, non-profits, or academic institutions, or other nontraditional defense contractors.

-“Other Transaction” may refer to any transaction that is not a contract, grant, or other cooperative agreement in accordance with the 10 U.S.C.
+“Other Transaction” may refer to any transaction that is not a traditional contract, grant, or other cooperative agreement in accordance with the 10 U.S.C.
 4022.
-These types of agreements do not always have to comply with the federal laws and regulations that apply to traditional procurement contracts, grants, or other agreements.
+These types of agreements are not generally subject to the stringent federal laws and regulations that apply to traditional procurement contracts, grants, or other agreements.

 Some OTAs are granted under 10 U.S.C.
 4021 which allows the same flexibility as those under 10 U.S.C.
 4022.
 However, these fall under a different scope.
 While 10 U.S.C.
 4021 covers projects that focus on basic, applied, and advanced research, 10 U.S.C.
 4022 extends that authority on prototype projects and follow-on production.